Phar Packaging

 php webman.phar restart or php webman.phar restart -d

-• To avoid the packaged file size being too large and occupying too much memory, you can set the exclude_pattern and exclude_files options in config/plugin/webman/console/app.php to exclude unnecessary files.
+• To avoid excessive package size and memory usage, you can set the exclude_pattern and exclude_files options in config/plugin/webman/console/app.php to exclude unnecessary files.

-• Never store user-uploaded files inside the phar package, as operating on user-uploaded files with the phar:// protocol is very dangerous (due to phar deserialization vulnerabilities).
-User-uploaded files must be stored separately on disk outside the phar package, as described below.
+• Never store user-uploaded files inside the Phar package, as operating on user-uploaded files via the phar:// protocol is very dangerous (Phar deserialization vulnerability).
+User-uploaded files must be stored separately on disk outside the Phar package.
+See below.

 'public_path' => base_path(false) .
 DIRECTORY_SEPARATOR . 'public',

-The business can use the helper function public_path($relative_file_path) to find the actual location of the public directory.
+The business can use the helper function public_path($relative_path) to find the actual location of the public directory.